argilla-io/distilabel/docs/sections/how_to_guides/advanced/pipeline_requirements.md

     pipeline.run()
 ```

-Once we call `pipeline.run()`, if any of the requirements informed at the `Step` or `Pipeline` level isn't met, a `ValueError` will be raised telling us that we should install the list of dependencies:
+Once we call `pipeline.run()`, if any of the requirements informed at the `Step` or `Pipeline` level is missing, a `ValueError` will be raised telling us that we should install the list of dependencies:

 ```python
 >>> pipeline.run()